-INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective V.1 2011-2012: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Increase the two-year high school Outcome Measures Outcome Measures Outcome Measures capture rate compared to the fall 2010 rate A plan and implementation timeline for strategies to increase the high school capture rate A plan developed with high school counterparts to provide courses beginning in spring 2012 on a schedule tailored for high school juniors and seniors Evidence of mailing the spring 2012 schedule Schedule of high school seniors course offerings for spring 2012 Enrollment in courses tailored for high schools students in spring Evidence of mailing the fall 2012 and spring 2013 schedules Schedule of high school seniors course offerings for fall 2012 and spring 2013 Enrollment in courses tailored for high school students in fall 2012 and spring 2013 Assessment of high school seniors program by students, high school faculty, and district faculty Evidence of mailing the fall 2013 and spring 2014 schedules Schedule of high school seniors course offerings for fall 2013 and spring 2014 Enrollment in courses tailored for high school students in fall 2013 and spring 2014 Assessment of high school seniors program by students, high school faculty, and district faculty
+INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective V.1 2011-2012: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION Institutional Objective V.1 Increase the two-year high school capture rate compared to the fall 2010 rate 1.
+A plan and implementation timeline for strategies to increase the high school capture rate 2.
+A plan developed with high school counterparts to provide courses beginning in spring 2012 on a schedule tailored for high school Outcome Measures 1.
+Evidence of mailing the fall 2012 and spring 2013 schedules 2.
+Schedule of high school seniors course offerings for fall 2012 and spring 2013 3.
+Enrollment in courses tailored for high school students in fall 2012 and Outcome Measures 1.
+Evidence of mailing the fall 2013 and spring 2014 schedules 2.
+Schedule of high school seniors course offerings for fall 2013 and spring 2014 3.
+Enrollment in courses tailored for high school students in fall 2013 and juniors and seniors 3.
+Evidence of mailing the spring 2012 schedule 4.
+Schedule of high school seniors course offerings for spring 2012 5.
+Enrollment in courses tailored for high schools students in spring 2012 spring 2013 4.
+Assessment of high school seniors program by students, high school faculty, and district faculty spring 2014 4.
+Assessment of high school seniors program by students, high school faculty, and district faculty

 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE V.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT V.1.1.
-Convene an Enrollment Management Team to develop strategies to increase the high school capture rate in addition to the two strategies that have been initiated: (1) a high school seniors program and (2) mailing the class schedule to residents VP, Instructional Services and VP, Student Services • October 2011 \$0 The Enrollment Management Task Force has convened and met three times in 2011.
+Convene an Enrollment Management Team to develop strategies to increase the high school capture rate in addition to the two strategies that have been initiated: (1) a high school seniors program and (2) mailing the class schedule to residents VP, Instructional Services and VP, Student Services October 2011 \$0 The Enrollment Management Task Force has convened and met three times in 2011.
 The Enrollment Management Task Force is established and functioning.
+The Enrollment Management Task Force has completed its work and action plans include recruitment strategies.